john-aja/Bankist/README.md

 ## Setup

-To run the Bank App locally, follow these steps:
+To run the Bankist locally, follow these steps:

 1. Clone the repository from GitHub: `git clone https://github.com/john-aja/Bankist`